sohoffice/docExtract/README.md

 git checkout play2.6
 ```

-- In the cloned play-swagger directory, publish the artifact to local
+- Publish the artifact to local with sbt

 ```sbtshell
 sbt